 This little book now enriches the British Library's unrivalled collection charting the history of the Bible in English.

-The British Library also possesses the only known fragment of the uncompleted edition secretly printed at Cologne (mentioned above), when the editors were obliged to flee to Worms.
+The British Library also possesses the only known fragment of the uncompleted edition of Tyndale’s New Testament printed at Cologne in 1525 when the editors had to flee to Worms.
 This fragment contains 31 leaves, including Tyndale’s Prologue, a woodcut of St Matthew, and chapters i-xxii of his Gospel.

 - Article by: